 We reviewed relevant documents and interviewed key employees.
-Additionally, we reviewed the EHRs of 37 randomly selected patients who were transferred acutely out of facility inpatient beds or the Emergency Department/urgent care center to another VHA facility or non-VA facility from July 1, 2015 through June 30, 2016.
+Additionally, we reviewed the EHRs of 50 randomly selected patients who were transferred acutely out of facility inpatient beds or the Emergency Department/urgent care center to another VHA facility or non-VA facility from July 1, 2015 through June 30, 2016.
 The table below shows the areas reviewed for this topic.
-The areas marked as NM did not meet applicable requirements and needed improvement.
-Any items that did not apply to this facility are marked NA.
+The area marked as NM did not meet applicable requirements and needed improvement.

 Checklist 4.
-Coordination of Care: Inter-Facility Transfers Areas Reviewed Findings, and Recommendations
+Coordination of Care: Inter-Facility Transfers Areas Reviewed, Findings, and Recommendations

-NM Areas Reviewed Findings Recommendations The facility had a policy that addressed patient transfers and included required content.
-The facility collected and reported data about transfers out of the facility.
-X Transferring providers completed VA Form 10-2649A and/or transfer/progress notes prior to or within a few hours after the transfer that included the following elements: Date of transfer Documentation of patient or surrogate informed consent Medical and/or behavioral stability Identification of transferring and receiving provider or designee Details of the reason for transfer or proposed level of care needed Provider transfer documentation did not include documentation of patient or surrogate informed consent in 9 of 35 EHRs (26 percent) involving non-emergent transfers.
-5. We recommended that for patients transferred out of the facility, providers consistently include documentation of patient or surrogate informed consent in transfer documentation and that facility managers monitor compliance.
+NM Areas Reviewed Findings Recommendations

+The facility had a policy that addressed

+patient transfers and included required

+content.

+The facility collected and reported data about

+transfers out of the facility.

+Transferring providers completed VA Form

+10-2649A and/or transfer/progress notes

+prior to or within a few hours after the

+transfer that included the following elements:

+Date of transfer

+Documentation of patient or surrogate

+informed consent

+Medical and/or behavioral stability

+Identification of transferring and receiving

+provider or designee

+Details of the reason for transfer or

+proposed level of care needed

-NM Areas Reviewed (continued) Findings Recommendations X When staff/attending physicians did not write transfer notes, acceptable designees: Obtained and documented staff/attending physician approval Obtained staff/attending physician countersignature on the transfer note In three of the four applicable EHRs, transfer notes written by acceptable designees did not contain a staff/attending physician countersignature.
-6. We recommended that facility managers ensure transfer notes written by acceptable designees contain a staff/attending physician countersignature and monitor compliance.
-X When the facility transferred patients out, sending nurses documented transfer assessments/notes.
-Eight of the 37 EHRs (22 percent) did not contain sending nurses' transfer assessments/notes.
-7. We recommended that for patients transferred out of the facility, sending nurses document transfer assessments/notes and that facility managers monitor compliance.
-In emergent transfers, providers documented: • Patient stability for transfer • Provision of all medical care within the facility's capacity X Communication with the accepting facility or documentation sent included: Available history Observations, signs, symptoms, and preliminary diagnoses Results of diagnostic studies and tests Providers did not document that they sent or communicated the following information to the receiving facility: Available history in 3 of 21 EHRs Observations, signs, symptoms, and preliminary diagnoses in 3 of 21 EHRs.
-8. We recommended that for patients transferred out of the facility, providers document sending or communicating to the accepting facility available history, observations, signs, symptoms, and preliminary diagnoses and that facility managers monitor compliance.
+NM Areas Reviewed (continued) Findings Recommendations X When staff/attending physicians did not write transfer notes, acceptable designees: Obtained and documented staff/attending physician approval Obtained staff/attending physician countersignature on the transfer note In five of the nine applicable EHRs, transfer notes written by acceptable designees did not document staff/attending physicians' approval.
+In six of the nine applicable EHRs, transfer notes written by acceptable designees did not document staff/attending physicians' countersignatures.
+5. We recommended that facility managers ensure transfer notes written by acceptable designees document staff/attending physician approval and contain a staff/attending physician countersignature and monitor compliance.
+When the facility transferred patients out, sending nurses documented transfer assessments/notes.
+In emergent transfers, providers documented: Patient stability for transfer Provision of all medical care within the facility's capacity Communication with the accepting facility or documentation sent included: • Available history • Observations, signs, symptoms, and preliminary diagnoses • Results of diagnostic studies and tests

-Diagnostic Care: Point-of Care Testing
+Diagnostic Care: Point-of-Care Testing